pebble-dev/rebble-help/_topic/appstore-submission.md

 # Publish an app to the Rebble appstore

 So you've written a shiny new Pebble app or watchface and want to get it onto the store?
-Great!
-Here's how.

-First thing you'll need to do is build your app using `pebble build`, and make sure you've got the .pbw file.
+First thing you need to do is build your app using `pebble build`, and make sure you've got the .pbw file.

-When you've got your .pbw ready, head on over to [rebble.io/submit](https://rebble.io/submit)
+When you have your .pbw ready, head on over to [rebble.io/submit](https://rebble.io/submit)

 Once you're there, continue to the next step.

 # Fill out the base information

-The first 4 fields to fill will be the basic information about your app.
+The first 4 fields to fill are the basic information about your app.

-Fields marked with an asterisk are required, but you already knew that, didn't you? :)
+Fields marked with an asterisk are required, but you already knew that.

 ![](/images/submit/1.png)